ThomasGesseyJones/ErrorAffirmations/.github/CONTRIBUTING.md

 ErrorAffirmations uses flakes8 and pydocstyle to ensure that all code is formatted correctly and of a consistent style.
-To avoid linting errors, you may want to install the pre-commit hook.
+To avoid linting errors, you may want to install a pre-commit hook.
 This will run the linters on your code before you commit it and will prevent you from committing code that does not pass the linters.
 To install the pre-commit hook, run the following commands: